Cafe by day,

 A Great Menu

-Our Crystal Lake coffee shop sells tasty flatbreads, salads and sandwich options as well as espresso drinks, including lattes, cortados and Americanos.
+Our Crystal Lake coffee shop has a rotating cafe and bar menu, as well as all things coffee.
 For afternoon and evening crowds, we present kombucha and mocktails.

 Patrons can enjoy quick bites and drinks in comfortable seating while watching our T.V.s.
 Whatever you purchase, remember that your money is going straight to the recovery community.